KonishchevDmitry/psh/doc/intro.rst

 psh |version|
 =============

-psh allows you to spawn new processes in the Unix shell-style way.
+psh allows you to spawn processes in Unix shell-style way.
 It is inspired by `sh <http://amoffat.github.com/sh/>`_ module but has fully different implementation and API.

-Unix shell is very convenient for spawning processes, connecting them into pipes, etc, but it has a very limited language which is often not suitable for writing complex programs.
+Unix shell is very convenient for spawning processes, connecting them into pipes, etc., but it has a very limited language which is often not suitable for writing complex programs.
 Python is a very flexible and reach language which is used in a wide variety of application domains, but its standard :py:mod:`subprocess` module is very limited. psh combines the power of Python